RahulBetageri/API-Project/README.md

 # API-Project
-Install xampp server and setup it
+Install xampp server and setup it.
-Put the project on xampp->htdocs folder
+Put the project on xampp->htdocs folder.
-Create one SQL database file and import in the phpmyadmin run the code
+Create one SQL database file and import in the phpmyadmin. run the code